junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam lets out a breath.
 "What did she say?"

 "Apparently when Mom and Dad dropped from Heaven, they went straight to our old house."
 Dean stands next to the car's driver seat, wiping his hand absently.
-"But they couldn't, because we taught that woman living in our house, Jenny, too well last time, and the house was protected by salt lines.
+"But they couldn't, because we taught that woman living in our house, Jenny, too well last time, and the house was protected by salt lines and irons and sigils.
 So they were just drifting outside the house, a couple of unharmful white misty ghosts, and Missouri noticed.
 She invited them over to her place."

 "I don't know she's still keeping an eye on our old house, after all these times."
 Sam shakes his head unbelievably.